 You may have an understanding of gross income as it pertains to an individual, but gross income for a company is a little different.

 When you calculate your individual gross income, you’re finding your total pay before taxes or deductions.
-When you calculate your company’s gross income you’re looking at the total revenue your company has made minus the cost of the goods you sold (COGS).
-Cost of goods sold entails everything required to build or make your product, but does not include costs related to taxes or the administration of your business.
-Also known as gross profit, your gross income is one the best ways to measure the financial performance of your company.
+When you calculate your company’s gross income, on the other hand, you’re looking at the total revenue your company has made minus the cost of the goods you sold (COGS).

 The equation for gross income is quite simple: